 Scotts Beach (1 hour one way) Beyond the Nikau Palm Walk, continue up and over the hill with magnificent views, ferns and rata, opening onto a beautiful stretch of coastal scenery.
 Scotts Hill lookout just 25 minutes.

-Katipo Shelter (6 hours return) Continue north beyond Scotts Beach along a nikau studded coastal strip.
+Katipo Creek Shelter (6 hours return) Continue north beyond Scotts Beach along a nikau studded coastal strip.

 Heaphy Hut (5 hours one way) A taste of the Heaphy Track with a welcome and well equipped tramping hut at the mouth of the Heaphy River.
-Hut tickets are required for overnight accommodation and camping.
+Bookings are required for overnight accommodation and camping.